acmarpu/python-complete-notes/04_string_data_type.md

 ```
    s1 = "Python Is very Easy and Anyone can learn"
-   print(s1)                    # Output Python Is very Easy and Anyone can learn
+   print(s1)                                       # Output: Python Is very Easy and Anyone can learn

    s2 = s1.title()
-   print(s2)                    # Output Python Is Very Easy And Anyone Can learn
+   print(s2)                                       # Output: Python Is Very Easy And Anyone Can learn

 ```